 Fast and simple workout browsing and high-quality UI;

-Nike Training Club review: Cons
+Nike Training Club Review: Cons

-Even the beginner workouts are quite intense, so you must get used to the quick transition and high-pace moves;
+Intense workouts.
+You must get used to the quick transition and high-pace moves;

-Their organized activities to connect with the community are limited to certain big cities;
+Community events are limited to certain big cities;

 Does Nike Training Club Work?

-Do a yoga workout with Ellie Goulding or pump up your abs with Ronaldo, Nike sure knows how to tell a story with their strong graphics and clean layout.
+Do a yoga workout with Ellie Goulding or pump up your abs with Ronaldo, Nike sure knows how to tell a story with its strong graphics and clean layout.
 You feel their brand values all the way through.
 I mean, who doesn’t like your favorite athlete cheering you up and saying how well you’ve done today?!

-There's always an option to challenge yourself as well by giving you extra options to choose from.
+There's always an option to challenge yourself by giving you extra options to choose from.
 Also, when it comes to equipment-heavy workouts, I discovered that with a simple pair of dumbbells and an optional kettlebell you'll be able to carry out their strength training from home.

 At moments, I sure did feel like I was in a sports camp doing extreme training or something.
-Still, even though some of the “Beginner Workouts” kicked my butt, I think that it’s a great way to get you going in a cost-efficient, qualitative and flexible way.
+And even though some of the “Beginner Workouts” kicked my butt, I still think that it’s a great way to get you going in a cost-efficient, qualitative and flexible way.